TerriaJS/DataProviders/CSV-geo-au.md

 ##  CSV-geo-au 1.1

-**CSV-geo-au** is a convention for publishing **point** or **region-mapped** geospatial data in CSV format to data.gov.au and other open data portals.
-Datasets in this format are supported by [TerriaJS](https://github.com/terriajs/terriajs) (and hence the [National Map](http://nationalmap.gov.au/)) and will be useful for other purposes too.
+**CSV-geo-au** is a specification for publishing **point** or **region-mapped** Australian geospatial data in CSV format to data.gov.au and other open data portals.
+Datasets in this format are supported by [TerriaJS](https://github.com/terriajs/terriajs) (and hence the [National Map](http://nationalmap.gov.au/)) and are intended to be as reusable as possible.
 A `State` column in a CSV file tagged ` CSV-geo-au` can unambiguously be understood to refer to an Australian state, for example.

 Datasets with line feature or explicit polygons (instead of references to standard polygon boundaries) are not covered by this standard, and should be provided as GeoJSON.

-In this document:
+**Document Status: initial use.
+This document will evolve, but it is unlikely that field names currently recommended will become deprecated.**

+### Terminology

 * **Recommended**: The best field name for maximum reusability.
 High priority for support in TerriaJS (the software that runs the National Map).
 Sometimes several options are recommended, depending on your need for precision.
 * **Accepted**: A field name which is reasonably reusable.
 Generally supported by TerriaJS.